-- 1. A licensed Auto-Rickshaw must be of a design which has the driver/rider to the front and the passengers seated to the rear.
+- A licensed Auto-Rickshaw must be of a design which has the driver/rider to the front and the passengers seated to the rear.
 Cycle-Rickshaws may be of a design where the passengers are forward facing. - 2.
-The rickshaw whether pedalled, electrically motorised or powered by the traditional two-stroke engine, must be limited to three wheels. - The safe number of passengers that can be carried in each rickshaw must be assessed and determined by one of the East Suffolk Services depots - Lowestoft 01502 565626, Ufford 03300 166111 - and this number would be displayed on the licence plate issued by the Council. - 4.
+The rickshaw whether pedalled, electrically motorised or powered by the traditional two-stroke engine, must be limited to three wheels. - 3.
+The safe number of passengers that can be carried in each rickshaw must be assessed and determined by the Senior Vehicle Examiner and this number would be displayed on the licence plate issued by the Council. - 4.
 The vehicle licence plate, issued by the Council, must be affixed to the outside of the rear of the vehicle; this plate would also display the expiry date of the licence. - 5.
 A fully paid up insurance policy in respect of the vehicle, covering public liability insurance in the sum of £5 million must be in place during the term of the licence and this policy must be produced to an authorised officer of the Council at such times and at such places as may be reasonably required. - 6.
 Auto-rickshaws and tuk-tuks must comply at all times with the law and the licensee shall produce such evidence of insurance, MOT, registration and excise licence as the Council may require. - 7.
 Cycle-rickshaws must comply, where applicable, with: - a.
 The Pedal Cycle (Construction and Use) Regulations 1983 and The Pedal Cycle (Construction and Use) (Amendment) Regulations 2015. - b.
 The Pedal Bicycle (Safety) Regulations 2010. - c.
 The Electrically Assisted Pedal Cycle Regulation 1983 and The Electrically Assisted Pedal Cycle (Amendment) Regulations 2015.